BrainStone/MATS/README.md

     # Make and install the program
     ./install.sh

 `./install.sh` can be called with the parameter `-s` (for skip) to skip trying to install the dependencies.
+*(Also make sure you have `sudo` and `git` installed!
+Everything else you need will be installed automatically!)

 After that you should be able to call the program `mats`.